-Online play obviously died down after its initial release, but it was extremely competitive in its heyday.
+The online play obviously died down after its initial release, but it was extremely competitive in its heyday.
 Players had the opportunity to go up against top players from all over the world, and the connection was pretty good all things considered.

 It even spawned tournaments locally and online to see the best virtual tennis player swinging the racquet around like they actually play.

 Graphically, it will never win any awards, but this is a game that really showed the beauty of leaning on gameplay.
 Many still say this is the best Wii sports game, not just the best Wii tennis game.

 - Licensed pros and venues

 - Online play was competitive